samirbharati/Payment-Gateway-Interface/README.md

 Once the payment is done an invoice will be generated and an email will be sent to the user for the payment received.
 The invoice will contain the amount.

-The Working Video is also available on LinkedIn 👍👍👍
+The Working Video is also available on LinkedIn.

 https://www.linkedin.com/in/samir-bharati-887b04208/

-Tech Stacks 👍 :-
+Tech Stacks :-

 Front End :-

 Html
 CSS
 JS
-Gateway Used 👍 :-
+Gateway Used :-

 RazorPay